oren-z0/http2nostr/README.md

   --nsec-file <filename>           Send nostr message from this nsec (by default generate a random nsec on each execution) --save-nsec                      If the nsec file was not found, generate a random nsec and save it in the same path.
-  --timeout <timeout>              Timeout in milliseconds (default: 300000) -v, --verbose                    Verbose logs
+  --timeout <timeout>              Timeout in milliseconds (default: 300000) --destination <destination>      All requests will be sent to this destination npub.
+If not defined, the requests will be sent according to the X-Nostr-Destination
+                                   header (and the header is removed).
+  -v, --verbose                    Verbose logs
   --help                           display help for command
 ```